zkorum/.github/profile/README.md

 - allows web developers to choose the set of rules they want their users to abide to
 - makes the web developers accountable for the set of rules they decided to choose.
 There is no turning back, and private access to user's identity must be technically impossible, every access occurence has to be public information, that can then be publicly monitored by users themselves.

-Privency aims to be exactly that solution.
+Privency.tech aims to be exactly that solution.

 ## How does Privency.tech solves this problem?